root-project/web/manual/fitting/index.md

 **User-defined fitting methods**

 You can also implement your own fitting methods.
-You can implement your own version of the method function using on its own data set objects and functions.
+You can implement your own version of the method function using on its own dataset objects and functions.

 Use [ROOT::Fit::Fitter::SetFCN](https://root.cern/doc/master/classROOT_1_1Fit_1_1Fitter.html#a4460b05f7905ae72060b0aec2f255ad0){:target="_blank"} to set the method function and [ROOT::Fit::FitFCN](https://root.cern/doc/master/classROOT_1_1Fit_1_1Fitter.html#a3e214693aaf77708cbf96432ce4bc2d2){:target="_blank"} for fitting. <BR/>
 You can pass the method function also in `ROOT::Fit::FitFCN`, but in this case a previously defined fitting configuration is used.